mohsenuss91/Budget_Manager/README.md

 # budget_manager
-A simple C++ implementation of my personal budget spreadsheet
+A simple C++ implementation of my personal budget spreadsheet.

-A personal project to show my ability to implement classes, vectors, file i/o, and manage data structures efficiently.
+A personal project to show my ability to implement classes, vectors, manipulate file streams, and manage data structures efficiently.